About the maternity web tool

 Maternity data clinical coding changes

-Some maternity events (women giving birth in hospital and live babies born in hospital) are impacted by changes in the 11th Edition clinical coding standards, particularly place of birth and type of birth data.
+Some maternity events (people giving birth in hospital and live babies born in hospital) are impacted by changes in the 11th Edition clinical coding standards, particularly place of birth and type of birth data.

 Therefore, this data may show variation due to the change in coding standards rather than a true increase.